WPManageNinja/wp-payment-form/readme.txt

 - and more on the way

 == Currency Settings ==
-WPPayForm supports 135+ currencies (same as Stripe) so you can accept any currency type you want.
+WP PayForm supports 135+ currencies (same as Stripe) so you can accept any currency type you want.
 Each form can have their own currency type.
 For example, in Form A you can accept USD, and in Form B you can accept Euro.

-= Design Settings =
+= PayForm Design Settings =
-You can customize your form design styles from a wide range of design settings including label position, submit button position, form labels and styling for input fields.
+You can customize your payment form design styles from a wide range of design settings including label position, submit button position, form labels and styling for input fields.
 The form will look great in any themes you use.
 Not only that, the payment forms are completely responsive and will fit to screens of all display sizes.

 == Submission Management ==
 With built-in submission management system, you can see the total view of your submissions, which payments are failed and which are completed.
 You can filter by status and form.